xan105/node-powertoast/README.md

 - **silent**

-  True to mute the sound; false to allow the toast notification sound to play.
+  True to mute the sound; false to allow the toast notification sound to play.<br/>
   **Default** to false.

 - **audio**

-  The audio source to play when the toast is shown to the user.
+  The audio source to play when the toast is shown to the user.<br/>
   You can't use file:/// with this !
-You are limited to the Windows sound schema available in your system.
+You are limited to the Windows sound schema available in your system.<br/>

   example: ms-winsoundevent:Notification.Default

-  TIP: But you can create your own Windows sound schema with the registry and use it for your toast:
+  **Tip**: But you can create your own Windows sound schema with the registry and use it for your toast:

   File must be a .wav, by default Windows sounds are located in `%WINDIR%\media`